SiaFoundation/siad/doc/api/Renter.md

 ###### Query String Parameters [(with comments)](/doc/api/Renter.md#query-string-parameters-3)
 ```
-// Providing this parameter changes the tracking path of a file to the specified path.
-Useful if moving the file to a different location on disk. (optional)
+// If provided, this parameter changes the tracking path of a file to the
+// specified path.
+Useful if moving the file to a different location on disk.
 trackingpath
 ```